Catskill909/radio/README.md

-# Radio Suite 📻
+# StationDock 📻

 **A modern, all-in-one radio station management system.**

-Radio Suite combines a powerful **admin dashboard** for scheduling and automation with a clean **public-facing listener site**.
+StationDock combines a powerful **admin dashboard** for scheduling and automation with a clean **public-facing listener site**.
 It handles everything from planning your weekly grid to recording live broadcasts and automatically publishing them as podcasts.

 ### Key Capabilities:
 - **Public Listener Experience**: An animated public schedule with a persistent live audio player and "Now Playing" metadata.